Teaching Fellowship Program Home

 CSUN NSF Teaching Fellowship Program

-The program is currently recruiting post-baccalaureate and STEM professionals with strong math backgrounds to become Teaching Fellows (TFs).
-TFs will earn single subject mathematics teaching credentials and master's degrees in mathematics education OR mathematics and participate in professional development activities while teaching in high-need school districts.
-Five-year commitments will be made by TFs.
-During this period, they will earn up to $65,000 in stipends and/or salary supplements and work closely with a developing community of CSUN faculty, local teacher leaders, and preservice teachers.
+The CSUN NSF Teaching Fellowship Program supports college graduates with degrees in Science, Technology, Engineering, and Mathematics (STEM) and strong math backgrounds as they prepare for secondary math teaching careers.
+Through this program, Teaching Fellows earn single subject mathematics teaching credentials and master's degrees in mathematics education OR mathematics and participate in professional development activities while teaching in high-need school districts.
+Five-year commitments are made by TFs.
+During this period, they earn up to $65,000 in stipends and/or salary supplements and work closely with a developing community of CSUN faculty, local teacher leaders, and preservice teachers.
+This program is funded by a National Science grant.

 April 18, 2011 CSUN Daily Sundial Article